 Programs and Funding

-Funding is available to states and territories.
-Juvenile Justice Specialists in each state administer the funding through subgrants to units of local government, local private agencies, and Indian tribes for programs in accordance with legislative requirements.
+Funding is available to states and territories and is based on the jurisdiction's share of the national youth population.
+Juvenile Justice Specialists in each state administer the funding through subgrants to units of local government, local private agencies, and Indian Tribes for programs in accordance with legislative requirements.
 Only state agencies, designated by the Governor, are eligible to apply.
 State Advisory Groups, comprised of members appointed by the governor, set priorities for funded activities.
 For further information about the availability and implementation of these grants, contact your state's Juvenile Justice Specialist.

-Between fiscal years 2017 and 2020, OJJDP awarded about $160.4 million to support state and community efforts to develop effective prevention and intervention programs and to improve juvenile justice systems.
+OJJDP awarded more than $44 million in fiscal year (FY) 2021 Formula Grants to 50 jurisdictions, including 46 states, Washington, D.C., and 5 territories.
+Between FY 2017 and 2020, OJJDP awarded about $160.4 million to support state and community efforts to develop effective prevention and intervention programs and to improve juvenile justice systems.